 - i.
-The School shall be nonsectarian in its charter school programs, admission policies and employment practices and all other operations.
-Attachment F, incorporated herein by reference, states the School's admission policies and procedures. - ii.
+The School shall be nonsectarian in its charter school programs, enrollment policies and employment practices and all other operations.
+Attachment F, incorporated herein by reference, states the School's enrollment policies and procedures. - ii.
 The School shall comply with all federal and state laws relating to the education of children with disabilities. - iii.
 The School shall comply with applicable federal, state and local rules, regulations and statutes relating to health, safety, civil rights and insurance. - iv.
 The School shall, in accordance with the Compulsory School Attendance Act, maintain records to document daily student attendance and shall make such records available for inspection upon request of the Commission and the Department.
-The School shall comply with the number of overall instructional hours required by statute, based on the grade levels served, which may be verified through budget reporting. - v.
-The School shall maintain student records in accordance with all other New Mexico public records retention requirements. - vi.
-The School shall allow the Commission and the Department to visit each school site at any reasonable time.
+The School shall comply with the number of overall instructional hours required by statute, based on the grade levels served, which may be verified through budget reporting.